oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ## Learn more about enterprise ready identity SaaS apps

 The OIDC support that you added to the sample app today allows information flow from customer identity providers into your application.
-You can explore the OpenID standards to learn more about what other information you can gather when someone logs into your app with OIDC.
+You can check out the completed application in the [oidc-workshop-complete](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/oidc-workshop-complete) GitHub repository.
+Also, you can explore the OpenID standards to learn more about what other information you can gather when someone logs into your app with OIDC.
 What app features might you be able to use that data for?
-You can check out the completed application in the [oidc-workshop-complete](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/oidc-workshop-complete) GitHub repository.

 OIDC offers a one-way stream of information: Your application can't change a user's records in the upstream identity provider.
 To support this two-way flow of information between your app and the IDP, you can use SCIM, the System for Cross-Domain Identity Management.
 Our SCIM workshop builds on the OIDC support implemented in this workshop!